Podenco Valenciano

 The Podenco Valenciano, also known as the Xarnego Valenciano or Gos Coniller, is a Spanish breed of warren hound originating in the Valencian Community of Spain.
 It was officially recognized by the Real Sociedad Canina de España in 2017.

 History

 The Podenco Valenciano originated as a dog kept by lower classes, and used for hunting small game, primarily rabbits, during the night.
 It has historically been found in the autonomous communities of Aragon, Andalusia, Catalonia and Murcia, and in the La Mancha region of Castilla–La Mancha.

 In 2009, fanciers of the dog established the Club de Amigos del Xarnego Valenciano to advocate for the breed's official recognition.
 In 2013, the dog was officially recognized as a native breed of Valencia, and in 2017 by the Real Sociedad Canina de España.

+In 2026 it was among the sixteen Spanish breeds considered by the Real Sociedad Canina de España to be vulnerable.

 Description

 The dog is well adapted to warmer climates.
 It is a medium dog, muscular, and its coat, which may be silky, smooth, or rough, comes in black, white, or a variety of shades of brown.
 It does not have an undercoat.
 Show standards dictate that the dog may not have floppy ears.